Wire Codes: Wire Code Construction

-\paragraph{Degree reduction.} Along with a method to break down long-range checks, we also introduce a construction to obtain a code of degree at most three.
+\paragraph{Degree reduction.} Along with a method to break down long-range checks, we also introduce a construction to obtain a code of degree at most three by adding ancilla qubits and gauge checks.
 This does not count single body gauge checks in the qubit degree.
+In the following figure we illustrate this idea by focusing on a qubit connected to multiple checks in the original code.
+On the left are the original checks, on the left is there degree-reduced version:

-The construction follows same idea as the previous section: after adding ancillas and new gauge checks, we must be able to recover the original stabilizers, see Figure \ref{fig:degree-reduction-explanation}. \\
+The construction follows the same idea as the previous section: after adding ancillas and new gauge checks, we must be able to recover the original stabilizers, see Figure \ref{fig:degree-reduction-explanation}.

-\paragraph{What is the dressed distance?} The careful reader might notice that the weight of the dressed logicals can be reduced by cleaning a bare logical onto the ancillary subsystem induced by a check.
+\paragraph{What is the dressed distance?} The careful reader might notice that the weight of the dressed logical operators can be reduced by cleaning a bare logical onto the ancillary subsystem induced by a check.
 However, the single-site $X$-type checks cannot affect the operators on the data subsystem.
 Additionally, the $Z$-type checks can only either reduce to the application of a stabilizer of the original code on the data subsystem, or will \emph{always} leave a non-trivial operator on the ancilla subsystem.
 From these observations, one can convince themselves that the dressed distance is at least $\frac{1}{\omega}d_\oldcode$, see Lemma~\ref{lem:d} for further details.

 \paragraph{Bringing everything together. } Below is an illustration of the 2D wire code mapping applied to the $[[5,1,3]]$ code.
 To avoid clutter, we abstain from fully specifying the checks when they are clear from context, including the single-site $X$'s.
 Here we have chosen generating checks $XZZXI,IXZZX,XIXZZ,ZXIXZ.$